MSORT

 Back to Top

-Msort's capabilities are very close to a superset of those of GNU sort.
-Msort provides greater flexibility in selecting key fields, more comparison types, the ability to use collation rules from different locales on different keys, the ability to handle numbers in non-Western number systems, and a variety of other options lacking in GNU sort.
-Whereas msort understands Unicode, GNU sort does not.
+Msort's capabilities are very close to a superset of those of GNU sort and BSD sort.
+Msort provides greater flexibility in selecting key fields, more comparison types, the ability to use collation rules from different locales on different keys, the ability to handle numbers in non-Western number systems, and a variety of other options lacking in GNU sort and BSD sort.
+Whereas msort understands Unicode, GNU sort and BSD sort do not.
 It is a property of the UTF-8 transfer format that a binary sort will sort in Unicode codepoint order, so for some purposes GNU sort will behave in an acceptable manner on Unicode input.
-However, operations requiring an understanding of the encoding of the input do not work properly in GNU sort with Unicode input.
-Capabilities of GNU sort lacking in msort are the ability to merge files without sorting them (the --merge option) and the ability to emit only the first of an equal run (the --unique option).
+However, operations requiring an understanding of the encoding of the input do not work properly in GNU sort and BSD sort with Unicode input.
+Capabilities of GNU sort and BSD sort lacking in msort are the ability to merge files without sorting them (the --merge option) and the ability to emit only the first of an equal run (the --unique option).

 Generally speaking, msort is the more powerful program, either the only choice or the more convenient choice in cases in which something other than standard sorts of positionally selected fields are required.
-On the other hand, if GNU sort is capable of doing what you want, it will generally be faster.
-The exact ratio varies with the details of the sort and the nature of the input, but in my tests, where msort and GNU sort are capable of performing the same sort, GNU sort is typically two to three times faster.
+On the other hand, if GNU sort or BSD sort is capable of doing what you want, it will generally be faster.
+The exact ratio varies with the details of the sort and the nature of the input, but in my tests, where msort and GNU sort are capable of performing the same sort, GNU sort is typically several times faster than msort.
+BSD sort seems to be slightly faster than GNU sort.

 Back to Top